good composition in art attracts the viewers

 Place the focal point at one of the intersections.

-We may use any intersection, left, right, top or bottom intersections.
+We may use any intersection, the left, right, top or bottom intersection.

 The viewer's eye is drawn into the painting.
-Then there is plenty of space for their eyes to move freely in the rest of the painting.
+Then there is plenty of space for their eyes to move freely into the rest of the painting.

 The rule of thirds makes composition so easy.